ab-inbev-ze-company/ze-code-challenges/data-bi.md

 ## How to deliver it

-Please, use Github to host your code and add @ze-engineering-code-challenge as a collaborator for it.
-This Github account (@ze-engineering-code-challenge) is solely used by Zé's engineers to download your code and review it

-**Once you have finished the challenge, please follow these [instructions](https://github.com/ZXVentures/ze-code-challenges#how-to-deliver).**
+Once you have finished the challenge, please follow these [instructions](https://github.com/ZXVentures/ze-code-challenges#how-to-deliver).